 Lindsey is the Producing Artistic Director of 60 Grit Theatre with a hunger for physical and devised theatre.
-She recently directed the Maine premier of Sarah Kane’s Blasted and is currently devising Unsinkable, an original piece created by 60 Grit.
+She recently directed the Maine premier of Sarah Kane’s Blasted and devised Unsinkable, an original piece created by 60 Grit.
 Lindsey received her MFA in Theatre Directing from East 15 Acting School where she spent two intensive years studying and directing devised and adapted theatre under the tutelage of Mathew Lloyd.
 Her work has been produced regionally and academically at Etcetera Theatre (London UK), The Drayton Arms Theatre (London UK), Theatre Madness Festival (London, UK), University of Southern Maine, East 15 Acting School, Portland, ME, and Seoul, South Korea.
 Lindsey served as the Artistic Director of Seoul Shakespeare Company in South Korea from 2010 – 2014 and has worked as a Teaching Artist for Wintergreen Arts Center, The University of Southern Maine Theatre Academy, and Seoul Shakespeare Company.

 DANA WIELUNS LEGAWIEC